-The clinical education setting reserves the right to request that the College withdraw a student from their site due to a variety of reasons, e.g., staffing cutbacks, unacceptable personal behavior, unethical conduct, insubordination, substance abuse, threats to patient or staff safety etc. Any student that is asked to leave a clinical site due to unprofessional conduct will be withdrawn from the program.
-If the withdrawal is due to other reasons, the Program Director and Clinical Education Coordinator will investigate the issues and reach a decision as to the student's progression in, or withdrawal from, the program.
+The clinical education setting reserves the right to request that the College withdraw a student from their site due to a variety of reasons, e.g. unacceptable personal behavior, unethical conduct, insubordination, substance abuse, threats to patient or staff safety etc. Any student that is asked to leave a clinical site due to unprofessional conduct will be withdrawn from the program.

+If the withdrawal is due to "other reasons" e.g. staffing cutbacks, personality clashes, the Program Director and Clinical Education Coordinator will investigate the issues and reach a decision as to the student's progression in, or withdrawal from, the program.
 Until a decision is reached, the student will be placed on suspension.
 Days missed will be made-up during the six (6) week extension for clinical education if the student is allowed to continue in the program.
-If the decision is to allow the student to continue in the program and there is not an alternative clinical site willing to accept them, the student will be withdrawn from the program.
+Reassignment to another site due to "other reasons" (if approved) is a one-time occurrence, a second request will result in the student's withdrawal from the program.
+If the decision is to allow the student will be withdrawn from the program.

-If there is a non-voluntary withdrawal from the Radiography Program, the student must be reviewed and cleared by the ARRT before being allowed to take an ARRT certification examination.
+If there is a non-voluntary withdrawal from the Radiography Program, the student must be reviewed and cleared by the ARRT before taking an ARRT certification examination in the future.